 At Zoggs, we have a passion for swimming.
-We are committed to delivering the highest quality swim products, and the best fitting goggles in the world.
-Please take a moment to familiarize yourself with the fitting instructions and how to properly care for your new googles.
+We are committed to delivering the highest quality swim products and the best fitting goggles in the world.
+Please take a moment to familiarize yourself with the instructions and how to care for your new googles properly.

 The Initial Fit

 Place goggles in position over eyes and press gently.
-If you feel a slight suction and no discomfort, the goggles are a good fit (note: if the goggles has a foam style seal there will be a little or no suction).
+If you feel a slight suction and no discomfort, the goggles are a good fit (note: if the goggles have a foam style seal, there will be a little or no suction).

 Keep lenses clear of oil and dirt.
-Wash googles in clear tap water and allow to air dry after each use.
+Wash googles in clear tap water and allow them to air dry after each use.
 This helps remove the chlorine residue, which can build up on the lenses and cause the goggles to fog up.
-Do not use any chemicals on the lenses as this will damage the surface of the lens.
-Do not leave goggles in direct sunlight for a long period of time.
+Do not use any chemicals on the lenses, as this will damage the surface of the lens.
+Do not leave goggles in direct sunlight for an extended period.